armelito/Wordpress-boilerplate/README.md

 ## Change files

 **You need a local php server to run wordpress**
-**The .env config run on port 8000**
+>The .env config run on port 8000
-**Change it if necessary**
+>Change it if necessary

 * Setup the example.env in /bin for your futur project.
 * Setup .env file to connect to the database
 * Change gulpconfig.js to setup different config, paths
 * You can create your theme folder public/themes/your-theme.
 * Don't forget to add the path of files you don't want to be commit in .gitignore

-**You're ready to start**

-* If you rename the project folder, or if you are no longer in local host, be sure to have changed the proxy and site url.
-* Don't forget to create a new database and to linked the project to it.

 ## Scripts
 Some script can help you during the development process of your wordpress site.